damcglinchey/datasciencecoursera/Getting-and-Cleaning-Data-proj/README.md

 Many of the decisions I made in how to execute this project were geared towards maintaining continuity between the input data set we were given and the cleaned and summarized output.

 In executing step 2 "Extracts only the measurements on the mean and standard deviation for each measurement", I chose to only include variables where the mean() and std() were taken, according to `features_info.txt`.
 Therefore, I have not included variables using `meanFreq()` or any of those used in the `angle()` variables (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean).
-In the absense of any further input from the "client", I thought this would be a cleaner and clearer process.
+In the absence of any further input from the "client", I thought this would be a cleaner and clearer process.

 In executing step 3 "Uses descriptive activity names to name the activities in the data set", I have chosen to use the activity labels directly from `activity_labels.txt`.
 Again, I decided that this provided continuity between the data sets, and I found nothing lacking in the descriptiveness of the labels as given.

 In executing step 4 "Appropriately labels the data set with descriptive variable names", I have again tried to maintain continuity between the data sets.
 I have chosen to use the labels (almost) as given in `features.txt`.
 To conform to standards required for `select()`, I have replaced all `-` with `.` and removed the `()`.
 I think this maintains a balance between concise and descriptive column names.
 For instance, the leading "t" denotes time while the leading "f" denotes frequency, as described in `features_info.txt`.

 When naming the columns of the tidy data set produced in step 5, I have again chosen to maintain internal consistency.
-Here, the only change made to the column names is to pre-pend "mean." to each of the columns of the full data set from step 4.
+Here, the only change made to the column names is to prepend "mean." to each of the columns of the full data set from step 4.
 The 2 exceptions are "SubjectID" and "Activity" which remain unchanged from the previous data table.

 In the [CodeBook.md](CodeBook.md), I did not include any units on the measurement since I could not find any documentation in the original data and did not want to speculate.